Affiliate Disclosure: All links pay commissionReading Time: 39 minutes

 - Many of the metrics are the same or similar to other devices (HRM-RUN and Runscribe).
 I have compared them here, here and elsewhere on this blog.

-- The unit weighs less than 10g and is fully rechargeable giving 20-30 hours of running time.
+- The unit weighs less than 10g and is fully rechargeable giving >20 hours of continuous running time.
 It leaves battery saving mode when your running CADENCE is detected.
-A 2018 firmware update prevented STRYD’s battery being topped up, this was to extend the overall life of STRYD’s battery.
+A 2018 firmware update prevented STRYD’s battery from being topped up, this was to extend the overall STRYD battery life.

 - STRYD is sufficiently waterproof for normal running.
 Perhaps running in a knee-deep stream for 30 minutes might be pushing the limits.
 (Officially 30 minutes at 1m)